 2. Predators: The majority of the egg making process occurs as the chickens sleep.
 If they are startled in the evening while sleeping, woken up or just plain stressed, egg production can halt.
 Did you also know that predators will sneak into the coop to eat eggs?
 Often snakes will slink into the coop, find the eggs and swallow them whole.
 Foxes, skunks, rats and weasels will also eat your chickens’ eggs.

 3. Lack of Evening Food: As the egg forms in the chicken’s body overnight, be sure that they are not going to bed hungry.
 Provide them with access to food and water right before bed.
 You might find your egg production increases.
 My girls love to chow down before they roost.
 When I pick the Silkies up out of the nesting boxes to place them on the roost at night, I can’t help but smile when I feel their full little crops!

-4. Lack of Protein: Over-treating the flock with lower protein foods like vegetables, breads, table scraps and fruits can cause a decrease in their productivity.
+4. Lack of Protein: Over-treating the flock with lower protein foods like vegetables, breads, table scraps and fruits can cause a chickens to stop laying eggs or a decrease in their productivity.
 Chickens require their diets to be approximately 17% protein.
 Try switching out their treats to ones that contain more protein such as sunflower seeds and dried meal worms.

 6. Old Age: Hens are most productive during their first 2 years of laying.
 After that, their egg production tapers off.
 With each year, it decreases.
 This is a normal process of the aging for hens.

 7. Broodiness: Hens that are broody will lay a clutch of eggs, typically one per day, until they have reached their maximum sitting capacity.
 Once a hen goes broody, her focus is on hatching her eggs and raising her chicks.
 Hormones in her body tell her to stop laying eggs.
 Egg laying typically returns a few weeks after they hatch their chicks or they are no longer broody.